-The SMD34E2 has the ability to be treated as a motion axis, with the host controller periodically sending position and velocity data to the unit.
+On controllers that support motion axis programming, such as the Rockwell Automation ControlLogix platforms, the SMD34E2 can be tied to the motion axis, with the host controller periodically sending position and velocity data to the unit as part of the axis update.
 The loop is closed by the SMD34E2 by controlling the velocity of the motor.
 Both linear and circular axes are supported.